microsoft/pxt/docs/writing-docs/tutorials/basics.md

 The editor automatically parses the markdown and populates the user interface from each step section.

-### Hints

-Hints provide additional information and code suggestions to help the user complete the step.
-In each step, any text before the first code snippet or image is automatically displayed to the user in the tutorial caption.
-The remaining text, block examples, etc. are displayed in the ``hint`` dialog when the user clicks the caption or hint button.

 ### ~ hint

 #### Simple, short descriptions